 Cricut Maker is a versatile cutting machine that can handle a wide range of materials, but how thick can it actually cut?

-In this blog post, I’ll take a look at the maximum cutting thickness for Cricut Maker, and will share some tips and tricks for working with thicker materials.
+In this article, I’ll take a look at the maximum cutting thickness for Cricut Maker, and will share some tips and tricks for working with thicker materials.

 How thick can Cricut Maker cut?